cengizVenes/ZorroFront/README.md

 <img src="assets/images/homePage.png">

 ## What is this site?
-This CMS is a simple E-commerce site.
+This is a simple E-commerce site.

 ## Who is it for?
 * A simple E-commerce site that will do the trick if you are a front-end developer.